leopck/ChuWi-Cube-i7-Book-Hackintosh/README.md

 - Volume Rocker button is working for volume
 - ChuWi Docking Station (Keyboard + USB 2.0 on the dock) [Worked after integrating the USBxHCIInjection kext]
 - Built-in Audio Line out
+- Battery Indicator ~~(Right now it detects it as AC powered not battery powered)~~ (Fixed with SSDT.aml and DPDT.aml and SMCBatteryManager.kext)
+- Built-in motor for vibration
+- The capacitive Home Button on the touchscreen (Windows logo)

 ## What does not work:
 - Touchscreen
 - ChuWi Docking Station (Touchpad)
 - Built-in Speaker
-- Power management for battery detection (Right now it detects it as AC powered not battery powered)
 - Built-in Front Camera
 - Built-in Back Camera
-- The capacitive Home Button on the touchscreen (Windows logo)
 - micro SD slot
-- Built-in motor for vibration
 - Built-in accelerometer for auto-rotation

 ## Performance